-Kawaguchiko is a 2 hour bus ride from Tokyo or should I say Ikebukuro.
+Kawaguchiko is a 2-hour bus ride from Tokyo or should I say Ikebukuro.
 You have to get up early despite the chilly weather if your aim includes Fuji San as your backdrop of the autumn foliage.
-The ride is definitely worth it.
+The ride is worth it.
 Being greeted by the lake, Lake Kawaguchi with the colorful leaves Mother Nature offers and Mt Fuji standing proud is beyond any doubt the best experience you could ever have.
 I stood in awe that autumn morning as I laid my eyes upon the grandeur of beauty in front of me.
-Still feels like a dream.
+It still feels like a dream.
 If you’re wondering why it’s my best autumn experience, let the photos do the talking.

 2. Meji Jingu Gaien

 On normal days, this street is nothing but green trees.
 Autumn comes, totally turns into a street haven.
 Leaves turn golden you can’t help but appreciate it.
 People gather trying to get a glimpse of its beauty and snap photographs for keepsake.